hpc/mpifileutils/doc/rst/dchmod.1.rst

    directory tree, and the number of files the command operated on, and the files/sec rate for each of those.

+.. option:: -q, --quiet

+   Run tool silently.
+No output is printed.

 .. option:: -h, --help

    Print the command usage, and the list of options available.